ranabadawy-02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # 3-paths

-This script counts the number of directories in the PATH environment variable.
+This script counts the number of directories in the PATH environment variable, ignoring empty entries.

 ## Description

-It converts PATH into multiple lines by replacing colons `:` with newlines and counts the total number of lines, including empty entries.
+It splits PATH into multiple lines and counts only non-empty entries.
+Empty entries (like `::`) are ignored.

 ## Usage